“How-to” Seminars for Potential Candidates

 Contact: Mark Church, Chief Elections Officer & Assessor-County Clerk-Recorder

 (Redwood City, CA) Interested in running for public office?
-The San Mateo County Registration & Elections Division is offering two opportunities to learn about the procedures and deadlines for candidates running for office or considering a run for office in the upcoming June 7, 2016 Presidential Primary Election.
-A separate seminar will address voter and election data available to candidates in their bids for office.
-All seminars will take place at the Elections Division facility in San Mateo.
+The San Mateo County Registration & Elections Division is offering two seminars for potential candidates interested in running for office in the upcoming November 6, 2018 Statewide General Election.

 - Important deadlines